Table of contents

 In fact this can be a critical issue as the question of which laws apply in each legal jurisdiction in international divorce cases can greatly affect the divorce settlement that is reached.

-For example, English divorce law can be quite different to Spanish law with regard to maintenance or alimony provision.
+For example, English divorce law can be quite different to Spanish law with regard to child maintenance or alimony provision.
 And while a couple who have habitually resided in Spain during the course of their marriage could be expected to have Spanish law applied, this is not always the case.

 It is therefore important to address at the outset the rules on which country has jurisdiction to process a divorce application involving spouses of different nationalities or who are resident in different countries.